My Dream Is Yours: Critical

 The New York Times wrote, "The only bit of novelty in this hackneyed reworking of this how-tough-it-is-to-get-a-break-in-show-business theme is the introduction of a cartoon fantasy sequence representing a child's dream of the Easter bunny....it doesn't last long enough to divert attention from the sad fact that 'My Dream is Yours' is a dull show."

 Tom Santopietro, in a retrospective of the film, credits Arden with the best performance of the film, praising her comic timing.

+Martin Scorsese discussed the film in his documentary A Personal Journey with Martin Scorsese Through American Movies, and noted its influence on his 1977 film New York, New York.